With Entri Power, you can enable support for custom domains in just minutes.

 parameter is used for whenever you are trying get the root domain’s Power status (not the subdomain).

-If your GET
+GET

 request returned "eligible": true